jax-ml/jax/docs/501/fault-tolerance.rst

       </svg>
     </div>

-We cannot move a process failure past the process' other events, however.
+We cannot move a process failure past the process's other events, however.
 For example, the following execution is *invalid* because no matter where we move the failure of process 1, there is never a moment in time where both processes are in the barrier.